outdreamer/build-a-cure/docs/example_output/test_cases.md

 	  	- determine which organisms can borrow genes & look for link to cancer
 	  	- determine the ratio of stress that optimizes learning without killing the host; ideally the solution would use the extra cell division potential to make useful cells
 	  	- make a list of the common types of error the immune system makes (h pylori, cancer) & figure out if adjusting immune system function is the best layer to attack from
+		- teach system to 'forget' previous misconfigurations with cell regeneration
+		- teach system to function on various resource subsets with resource deprivation (fuel change, oxygen deprivation, environmental stress, nutrient-source variety)
+		- stressor routing (apply cell stress to nearby or systemic components, like with massage to induce blood flow, weights to induce tissue repair)
+		- reduce hormones that produce stressor-handler demand

 ### IV.
 Liver function